Blue and White 72x36 Landscape Voter Education Banner

 I Have An Internship, Should I Be Getting Paid?

 Internships can be both paid and unpaid.
+In general, most internships in the private sector should be paid.
 If you are working at a paid internship, you must receive at least minimum wage, and your employer must provide overtime compensation for hours worked over forty hours in a workweek.
-Certain employers may be allowed to hire unpaid interns, depending on several factors.
-For more information on unpaid internships, please see these fact sheets on non-profit organizations and for-profit businesses.
+Information on when an internship for a for-profit employer can be unpaid is here.
+Certain nonprofit employers, however, may be allowed to use unpaid interns, depending on several factors.
+For more information on unpaid internships, please see this NYSDOL fact sheet.

 Can My Boss Make Me Work Weekends and Night Shift?

 Yes, you may be required to work hours that are inconvenient.
 If you are over 18, there are generally no restrictions on how many hours you may work in a day or week or which days you may or may not work.
+Of course, if you work more than 40 hours in a week you are entitled to overtime pay.
 Most workers, however, are entitled to at least one day off (24 consecutive hours) each week.
 This includes farmworkers, though a farmworker can volunteer to work the 7th day in a week but must be paid time and a half for that day.

 What About Breaks?